claudia-pacheco/walkies-client/README.md

 ## Planning

 We used Excalidraw to plan and wireframe our website through a Borrower and Owner point of view.
-We also drafted some Pseudo code to help us approach the initial set up of the app.
+We also drafted some Pseudo code to help us approach the initial setup of the app.
 Additionally to that we created a board on Trello to organise and keep track of our timeline.
 <img src="https://user-images.githubusercontent.com/75817925/161280307-a79a28e1-e83e-4cd6-bba9-64ae7e568f6b.png" >
 <img src="https://user-images.githubusercontent.com/75817925/161281508-a9f4ac23-2d69-4140-9ad3-8ea52729a37d.png">